Employment Background Reference Checks: How One Simple Call Can Save Your Business!

 Candidates Should Arrange Reference Calls

-If you run into resistance where it appears the candidate is intentionally obfuscating or it proves hard for them to arrange calls, consider this an amber flag.
+If you encounter resistance, such as the candidate intentionally obfuscating, or it proves problematic for them to arrange calls, consider this an amber flag.
 If the candidate can’t or won’t provide details for a Reference Call, seriously reconsider whether you want to offer them a job.

 Always Expect a Bad Reference

-Before starting a Reference Call I always expect to be given a bad reference.
-This is a crucial reframe - if I look for the good, I often only see the good; but if I prime my brain to look for the bad, I will often find it.
-And ultimately that is what we need, the good and the bad to make an informed decision.
+I always expect to be given a bad reference.
+This is a crucial reframe – if I look for the good, I generally only see the good; but if I prime my brain to look for the bad, I will often find it.
+Ultimately, that is what we need to make an informed decision – the good and the bad.

 Reference Call Script